-The current study aims to conduct a process and outcome evaluation of the Mentors in Violence Prevention programme piloted ten schools across Merseyside.
+The current study aims to conduct a process and outcome evaluation of the MVP programme piloted ten schools across Merseyside.
 The evaluation had two core objectives, which include a number of research questions.

 - 1. To monitor, document and describe the development and piloting of the MVP programme (process evaluation). - To describe the implementation of the MVP programme in and across each of the pilot schools, including set up and training, and programme content and delivery; - To understand the extent to which the intervention was piloted as planned (fidelity); - To identify how much of the intervention was piloted (dose); - To explore the uptake of the programme amongst the target population (reach); - To elicit the facilitators and/or barriers to programme development and piloting; and, - To identify areas for development and sustainability. - 2.
-To assess the perceptions and impacts of the MVP programme (outcome evaluation). - To explore school staff, mentor and mentee perceptions of the training and the programme; - To identify changes in mentor and mentee knowledge, attitudes and behaviours related to violence prevention and bystander behaviour; mental health and resilience; and, - To explore other potential outcomes of the programme on mentors and mentees and if and how wider data sets can be used to monitor long-term impacts of the programme.
+To assess the perceptions and impacts of the MVP programme (outcome evaluation). - To explore school staff, mentor and mentee perceptions of the training and the programme; - To identify changes in mentor knowledge, attitudes and behaviours related to violence prevention and bystander behaviour; mental health and resilience; and, - To explore other potential outcomes of the programme on mentors and mentees.